Movie Wednesday: Penelope

 Penelope is streaming on Netflix

-Amy Frantz is a Brave Writer alum and now works as a Virtual Marketing Assistant for Brave Writer.
+Amy Frantz is a Brave Writer alum.
 When not over-analyzing Star Wars, she has many feelings about contemporary fairy tale retellings.